litespeedtech/ols1clk/README.md

 [<img src="https://img.shields.io/twitter/follow/litespeedtech.svg?label=Follow&style=social">](https://twitter.com/litespeedtech)
 ## Description

 ols1clk is a one-click installation script for OpenLiteSpeed.
 Using this script, you can quickly and easily install OpenLiteSpeed with it’s default settings.
 We also provide a **-W** parameter that will install WordPress at the same time but it must still be configured through the wp-config.php page.
-A MariaDB database can also be set up using this script if needed.
+By default, a MariaDB database will be set up using this script, you can also specify other DB if needed.
 If you already have a WordPress installation running on another server, it can be imported into OpenLiteSpeed with no hassle using the **--wordpresspath** parameter.
 To completely install WordPress with your OpenLiteSpeed installation, skipping the need for the wp-config.php page, use the **--wordpressplus** flag.
 This can be used with **--wpuser**, **--wppassword**, **--wplang**, and **--sitetitle** to configure each of the settings normally set by wp-config.php.

 ## Running ols1clk